Cambrian Line: History

 These lines were constructed between 1855 and 1869.
 The section west of Buttington Junction became part of the Cambrian Railways in 1864.

 The Cambrian Railways became part of the Great Western Railway under the Grouping Act of 1921.
-On nationalisation these lines were operated first by the Western Region of British Railways and later by the London Midland Region.
+On nationalisation, these lines were operated first by the Western Region of British Railways and later by the London Midland Region.
 In a later reorganisation, passenger services were operated by the Regional Railways Central sector.
-Following privatisation in the mid 1990s, passenger services were first operated by Central Trains, then by Wales & Borders from 2001, Arriva Trains Wales from 2003, KeolisAmey Wales from 2018 and publicly-owned Transport for Wales Rail from 2021.
+Following privatisation in the mid 1990s, passenger services were first operated by Central Trains, then by Wales & Borders from 2001, Arriva Trains Wales from 2003, KeolisAmey Wales from 2018 and publicly-owned Transport for Wales from 2021.

 Closed stations

-Although the line survived the Beeching Axe, many stations were closed from the 1960s onwards.
-The stations closed include the following:
+Although the line survived the Beeching Axe, many stations were closed from the 1960s onwards: